 Author: Vitalii Parshukov

-Three population trends of Europe to consider in your market entry strategy
+3 population trends for your market entry strategy in EU

 In international growth projects Excedea’s team often receives a key question in market entry strategy: How to choose the region for the expansion of my business activity?